unr/dotfiles/NewComputer.md

 3. Copy over your ssh keys (need it to clone repo)

+4. Manually install each vscode plugin, don't seem to have a good way to transfer.

 ## Git Setup

 To prevent people accidentally running this step after looking at my Repo, I'll just manually run it here.
 Be sure to configure your global git with this command, replacing your name.